gmathez/Project_ADA_2018_Bruttin_Mathez_Petitpierre/README.md

 * Adapt the algorithm to take into account the nutrients of the expanded Nutri-score
 * Adapt the algorithm to determine if the quantity of food ingested during the specified time seems to be reasonable
 * Improve the robustness of the algorithm by improving error handling when erroneous or non-numerical values are entered by the user
-* (if enough time) Adapt the algorithm to compare the values entered with the nutritional recommandations
+* Adapt the algorithm to compare the values entered with the nutritional recommandations and identify deficiencies, excesses and lack of diversity
-* (if enough time) Adapt the algorithm to be able to retrieve an element with the desired nutritional values, so that it can be suggested to the user
+* Adapt the algorithm to be able to retrieve elements with the desired nutritional values, so that it can be suggested to the user
 ### Information design
 * The interface must present the user with the quantities of nutrients he/she has consumed
 * The user must receive an indicative assessment of the nutritional quality of his/her food (expanded Nutri-score)
-* (if enough time) The program must indicate to the user the main problems of his diet.
-Insufficient nutrients must be indicated
+* The program must indicate to the user the main problems of his diet.
+Warn the user about nutritional deficiencies, excesses and lack of diversity
-* (if enough time) The user should receive suggestions for foods that could help to fill nutritional gaps
+* The user should receive suggestions for foods that could help to fill nutritional gaps and achieve healthier eating habits
 ### Collect information for the poster
 * Test the program with a volunteer and keep this test as a case study for using the program
-* Extract the information and charts necessary for the poster
+* Extract the information, figures and charts necessary for the poster
+* Writing the text of the poster
 ### Creation of the poster and presentation
-* Create the poster and print it
+* Assemble the elements for the poster and print it
 * Prepare for the oral presentation
 * Present the poster (21/22/23 Jan.)